gestom/CosPhi/README.md

 ###Can I use it ?

 Yes, CosPhi is fully open-source.
-The CosPhi system is composed of two software modules: the [[SwarmCon](https://github.com/gestom/CosPhi/tree/master/Localization)] module, which is a derivative of the
+The CosPhi system is composed of two software modules: the [SwarmCon(https://github.com/gestom/CosPhi/tree/master/Localization)] module, which is a derivative of the [WhyCon(http://purl.org/robotics/whycon)] system and the [Pheromone simulator(https://github.com/gestom/CosPhi/tree/master/Pheromone)], which simulates the individual pheromones and displays them on the horizontal LCD.

 ###References
 1. F. Arvin, T. Krajník, A. E. Turgut, and S. Yue: <b>[COSΦ: Artificial Pheromone System for Robotic Swarms Research.](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/2015_iros_pheromone.pdf)</b>In IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015.